EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 Description/Project Summary

-FDOT District Six is performing a PD&E Study for SR 826/Palmetto Expressway from US 1/SR 5/Dixie Highway to NW 25th Street, a distance of approximately eight miles.
-The PD&E Study is proposing corridor improvements that will add highway and interchange capacity and interchange improvements.
+FDOT District Six is conducting a PD&E Study for SR 826/Palmetto Expressway from US 1/SR 5/Dixie Highway to NW 25th Street, a distance of approximately eight miles.
+The PD&E Study is proposing corridor improvements that will add lanes and interchange improvements.
 The project is located in Miami-Dade County, Florida and is contained within unincorporated Miami-Dade.

-The PD&E Study is evaluating the following potential types of improvements:
+The PD&E Study is re-evaluating future potential types of improvements:

 • SR 826 mainline – Add additional lanes and auxiliary lanes along this segment of SR 826 to add capacity to the corridor.